jebaird/jebaird.github.com/_includes/block-quick-about.md

 		<strong>Jesse Baird</strong>
 		is a Web UI Engineer at <a target="_blank" href="http://Ontraport.com?source=jebaird.com">Ontraport</a>
 		When he isn't working Jesse gets his news fix at <a target="_blank" href="http://npr.org">npr.org</a>.
-		He also is an avid runner and loves hitting up the bike trails in and around Waterloo, IA. <a href="/about/">more</a>
+		He also is an avid runner and loves hitting up the bike trails in and around Iowa City, IA. <a href="/about/">more</a>
 	</p>
 </section>